fstrizzi/ActionBatch/README.md

 # ActionBatch

-+
-+Record user action, then process it as a batch.
+Record user action, then process it as a batch.